liam-0398/Eris/README.md

 ## Features

-- **Arrangement view**: multi-track linear timeline (up to 32 tracks), track headers with per-track mute and volume, horizontal and vertical scrollbars, zoomable, adjustable grid snap resolution (1/16 note to 1 bar).
+- **Arrangement view**: multi-track linear timeline (up to 32 tracks), track headers with per-track mute, solo and volume, horizontal and vertical scrollbars, zoomable, adjustable grid snap resolution (1/16 note to 1 bar).
 Changing the tempo rescales the whole arrangement (clips stay locked to the same bars/beats) rather than just relabelling the